StanfordSpezi/SpeziSpeech/README.md

 [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).

 > [!IMPORTANT]
-> If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) to setup the core Spezi infrastructure.
+> If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) to set up the core Spezi infrastructure.

 ### 2. Configure the `SpeechRecognizer` and the `SpeechSynthesizer` in the Spezi `Configuration`

-The [`SpeechRecognizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeech/speechrecognizer) and [`SpeechSynthesizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeech/speechsynthesizer) modules need to be registered in a Spezi-based application using the [`configuration`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate/configuration) in a [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate):
+The [`SpeechRecognizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeechrecognizer/speechrecognizer) and [`SpeechSynthesizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeechsynthesizer/speechsynthesizer) modules need to be registered in a Spezi-based application using the [`configuration`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate/configuration) in a [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate):
 ```swift
 class ExampleAppDelegate: SpeziAppDelegate {